Etejerina/a-walk-in-python/day_3.md

 Note that the line breaks are in the same place that in the code.

-As we said Strings are a list of character, but there is not a type Char in Python.
+As we said Strings are a list of characters, but there is not a type Char in Python.
 This would be a string with length equal to 1.

-As Strings are list of characters, we can access to them by their position:
+As Strings are list of characters, we can access them by their position:

 ```python
 greeting = 'Hello World!'